eddmann/eddmann.github.io/_posts/2018/2018-06-26-mince-pie-challenge-authentication-with-amazon-cognito-and-json-web-tokens.md

   Ref: PieUserPool
 ```

-As shown before, we define the value using the one present within the current stages YAML configuration file.
+As shown before, we define the value using the one present within the current stage's YAML configuration file.
 In a similar fashion to how we reference the User Pool identifier within the resource output, we can also include them as environment variables within Lambda functions.

 ```yaml